 ABOUT HAMMOND THEATRE

-Our annual productions include a fall play, a spring musical, performances by our hilarious improvisational troupe Dramastics, and a Spring Showcase from the Advanced and Musical Theatre classes.
+Our annual productions include a fall play, a spring musical, performances by our hilarious improvisational troupe Dramastics, and a Spring Showcase from the Theatre Company and Musical Theatre Company classes.
 Any Hammond student can audition to perform in the fall play, spring musical, or Dramastics.
 Students enrolled in theatre classes are not required to participate in any of these activities.
-(However, Advanced Theatre and Musical Theatre students must perform in the Spring Showcase.)
+(However, Theatre Company and Musical Theatre Company students must perform in the Spring Showcase.)

 Hammond students also enjoy the opportunity to participate to support our productions in various technical roles.
 They may serve as stage managers, assistant directors, or designers (lighting, scenic, makeup, props).
 In addition to helping construct sets, they can serve as a member of the running crew, manage costumes or props, and assist with make-up.